citp/privacy-policy-historical/l/lo/lon/lonelyplanet.com.md

 If you work for us (as an employee or under contract) we keep information about you in the context of that relationship.
 There are some differences in how we deal with that type of personal information because of the relationship, plus some housekeeping stuff.
-If you are in this group and want further information on how we deal in the information about you, please contact your Human Resources manager or the person who manages your relationship with us.
+If you are in this group and want further information on how we deal with information about you, please contact your Human Resources manager or the person who manages your relationship with us.

 Back to top

 ### But it isn't about me!

-One of the best things about the Lonely Planet community is that everyone is keen to share their views and experiences with others.
-(If you don't believe us, just check out the thousands of daily posts at the [Thorn Tree](http://thorntree.lonelyplanet.com/), our online travel forum.)
+One of the best things about the Lonely Planet community is that everyone is keen to share their views and experiences with others (if you don't believe us, just check out the thousands of daily posts at the [Thorn Tree](http://thorntree.lonelyplanet.com/) and our message boards).
 We welcome your contributions, but remember, what's 'gossip' to you may deserve 'privacy' in someone else's eyes.
 So please respect the privacy of others.
 If you want to include information about yourself we'll take it that you understand how our services work and are happy for that information to be shared.
 If you are _unhappy_ that personal information about you has been included in one of our publications or on one of our bulletin boards, please [let us know](mailto:privacy@lonelyplanet.com.au).
 Where reasonable and possible we will remove that information at the next practical opportunity - where it has been included in one of our publications that may be the next reprint or next edition.

 Back to top

 ### What about 'cookies'?

-A 'cookie' is a small message given to your web browser by our web server.
+A "cookie" is a small message given to your web browser by our web server.
 The browser stores the message in a text file, and the message is then sent back to the server each time the browser requests a page from the server.
-We make limited use of cookies on our website for the purposes of tailoring our web pages to your needs.
-We do not match cookies to your registration details and we do not use cookies to track your movements after leaving this website.
-Most browsers allow you to turn off cookies, and the help menu on your browser should tell you how.
-However, switching off cookies will restrict your use of our website.
+We use cookies on our website to tailor our web pages to your needs.
+This may include recording what region of the world you are from so we don't make the mistake of requiring you to buy stuff with British Pounds when you live in Fiji for example!

+Cookies also allow us to analyse and improve the services offered by our website e.g. to provide you with the most user-friendly navigation experience.
+We engage independent measurement, advertising and research companies who use cookies to help us gather information about visitors to our website.
+We may collect your IP address (an IP address is a number that can uniquely identify a specific computer or other network device on the internet) and attach cookies to it for the purpose of improving our site and enhancing your use of it.
+IP addresses may be used to identify the location of users, the number of visits from different countries and also to block disruptive use.
+Rest assured, this information is not used to develop a personal profile of you.
+Lonely Planet strictly requires that these companies do not use this information for their own purposes.
+We do not match cookies to your registration details (that is, if you are registered with us) and we do not use cookies to track your movements after leaving this website.

+Further information regarding the main cookies that we set on our site (e.g. what they are used for) - and ways to minimise the number of cookies you receive can be viewed at the [More about Cookies](http://www.lonelyplanet.com/legal/cookies) page.
+Note that while you can turn off cookies, doing this will restrict your use of our website.

+Back to top

+### Security

+The security of your personal information is important.
+Lonely Planet has in place proper security measures to protect your personal information.

 Back to top